-■ INTERMEDIATE PC APPLICATIONS WITH PROGRAMMING Credits: 3 (1-4)
+INTERMEDIATE PC APPLICATIONS WITH PROGRAMMING

-Prerequisite(s): CSC 105 or CSC 107 or BUS 107 or MCT 101 or one year of high school computer applications or programming course and MAT 014 or appropriate score on the college placement test

-This course introduces students to a problem solving approach to computer applications through the use of spreadsheets, database, presentation manager, a programming language and Internet skills.
+Prerequisite(s): CSC 105 or CSC 107 or one year of high school computer applications or programming course and MAT 014 or appropriate score on the College placement test This course introduces students to a problem solving approach to computer applications through the use of spreadsheets, database, presentation manager, a programming language and Internet skills.
 It emphasizes Visual Basic and Microsoft Excel, in addition to surveying fundamental computer concepts and is designed for students who already possess a familiarity with computer applications.
 It is recommended for students planning to transfer to an upper division college that has a computer programming requirement in its computer literacy course.
 This course is suitable for liberal arts, science transfer and business transfer students who wish to transfer to a university and complete their bachelor's degree.